imclaren/blog/_posts/2015-02-18-enterprisecloud.md

 title: How to shower yourself in enterprise dollars
 ---

 *Immature suppliers smash their standard contract terms and conditions through the bureaucracy of enterprise customers.
-But mature suppliers sell more services (and make more money) by taking responsibility for their services.*
+But mature suppliers sell more services (and make more money) by signing "real" contracts and by taking real responsibility for providing great services.*

 ![cio](http://iainmclaren.com/public/images/2015-02-18-mcduck.jpg)